top of page

 2.3.
 How Will the Data be Presented?

-Following the conclusion of the datagathering exercise, a long-form report will be produced that presents the entire dataset, and that synthesizes the findings from the individual research notes, resulting in a set of coherent and specific policy recommendations.
+Following the conclusion of the data-gathering exercise, a long-form report will be produced that presents the entire dataset, and that synthesizes the findings from the individual notes, resulting in a set of coherent and specific policy recommendations.
 A short form of this report will also be produced.

 2.4.
 Who are the Project Team Members?

-The project will be led by Omar AlUbaydli.
-The bulk of the data gathering and analysis will be conducted by the research team, a group of young researchers living inside and outside the region, who have a background in social sciences and an interest in the Middle East.
-They will be supported by a project coordinator, and a board of over 30 advisors who will facilitate interviews and give feedback on the early drafts of research notes and the concluding report.
+The project will be led by Omar Al-Ubaydli.
+The bulk of the data gathering and analysis will be conducted by the authorship team, a group of young researchers living inside and outside the region, who have a background in social sciences and an interest in the Middle East.
+They will be supported by a project coordinator, and a board of over 30 advisors who will facilitate interviews and give feedback on the early drafts of notes and the concluding report.
 There will also be a production team that will assist in design, copy-editing, translation, communication, and so on.
-Below is a brief bio relating to the research team.
+Below is a brief bio relating to the authorship team.

 Omar Al-Ubaydli is a Bahraini residing in Bahrain.
 He is the President of the Bahrain Economists Society.
 He earned his BA in economics from the University of Cambridge, UK; and his MA and PhD in economics from the University of Chicago, USA.